-	Understand that you may be unable to change many of their behaviors, but you can focus on securing your own interests during times when you find yourself in an unfortunate position to address your high self-esteem.
+Understand that you may be unable to change any of their behaviors, but you can focus on securing your own interests during times when you find yourself in an unfortunate position to address your high self-esteem.

-The silent nature of the personality is a self-explanatory and often easy to pick up in the office.
+The silent nature of the personality is self-explanatory and often easy to pick up in the office.
 This type is not necessarily a difficult personality but can be a distraction.
-This person is usually not out of the office, may be sitting at his desk (instead of talking in the water cooler or joining everyone for lunch), and may shut himself up to others by keeping the secret in their office closed, or wearing headphones.
+This person is usually not out of the office, maybe sitting at his desk (instead of talking in the water cooler or joining everyone for lunch), and may shut himself up to others by keeping the secret in their office closed, or wearing headphones.